LPD-EPFL/ubft-artifacts/experiments/README.md

-# uKharon's experiments
+# uBFT's experiments
-This directory explains how to automatically run uKharon's experiments
+This directory explains how to automatically run uBFT's experiments

 ## Configuring the scripts
 The file `base-scripts/config.sh` needs to be configured before running the experiments.
 Several variables need to be set as explained below: